House pets are generally not welcome in Disney World, but if you have a service animal, they can join you nearly anywhere at the resort.

 Disney’s Animal Kingdom, ironically enough, is the most difficult park in which to have a service animal, and restricted areas include Rafiki’s Planet Watch Affection Section, Kali River Rapids, Expedition Everest, Primeval Whirl, and Dinosaur.

 While some attractions restrict animals completely, others allow animals with caution.
-In Magic Kingdom, these include Prince Charming Regal Carrousel and Stitch’s Great Escape.
+In Magic Kingdom, these include Prince Charming Regal Carrousel.
 Spaceship Earth and Innoventions in Epcot and The Great Movie Ride and Toy Story Mania in Hollywood Studios involve precautions.
 Finally, Animal Kingdom’s It’s Tough to be a Bug, Kilimanjaro Safari, Gorilla Falls Exploration Trail, and the Aviary in Maharajah Jungle Trek allow animals with caution.

 Be sure to check with Guest Relations for the latest rules and restrictions.